-A maximum of two boat drivers may be from the country organizing the Tournament.
+A maximum of one boat driver may be from the country organizing the Tournament.

-Assignment of the drivers to individual events shall be made by the Chief Boat Driver.
+Assignment of the drivers to individual events shall be made by agreement between the Chief Boat Driver and the Chief Judge by the Chief Boat Driver.